 The collection has been used in environmental assessments, conservation efforts, and numerous research projects, as well as in educating and training some of Canada’s leading fish biologists.
 Its specimens have also been used to document regime shifts in the Bering Sea, the formation of new species, and the extinction of others.

 The UBC Fish Collection was also the first to be deposited and indexed by FishBase, a web-based relational database containing information on practically all fish known to science.
 You can search the UBC Fish Collection using FishBase by clicking here.
-(Once at Fishbase, enter “UBC” under “Begins with” in the “By catalogue no.” box; genus and species in the “Name used in collection boxes”, any other filters you wish and hit “Search”.)
+(Once at Fishbase, enter “UBC” under “Begins with” in the “By catalog no.” box; genus and species in the “Name used in collection boxes”, and any other filters you wish and hit “Search”.)
 For access to pictures, drawings, distribution maps, catch data, graphs of body mass versus brain size, red list status, spawning and size data by geographic area, and much more, click here.
-The hard copies of collection records with details of each collection have now been scanned and are available through UBC Library Digital Collection.
+The hard copies of collection records with details of each collection have now been scanned and are available through the UBC Library Digital Collection.
 Click here to view individual collection metadata.
 You may also find this Field Key to Freshwater BC Fishes (PDF) helpful.

 If you would like to access the Fish Collection for research purposes, please contact Dr. Eric Taylor (contact us).